-I screen for day trading stocks with a strong history of percentage volatility or dollar volatility.
+These day trading stocks have a strong history of percentage or dollar volatility.
 That means these stocks are highly likely to move big (up or down–trade the intraday trends) each day for the next week.

 This list is updated each Tuesday before the Open.
 Bookmark this page and come back for the latest list and statistics.